cpmdev/procedure-delay/README.md

   * dplyr
   * SqlRender
   * DatabaseConnector
+  * survival
+  * lubridate
+  * MASS

 ## How to use
  * Clone or download repository in desired location.
- * Update procedure_delay.r for your analysis:
+ * Update surgical_delay.r or screening_delay.r for your analysis:
    * Input database connection settings
    * Update procedure and diagnosis filters
-   * Adjust SQL code as needed if using different table or view names
+   * Adjust SQL code as needed if using different table names
+   * Adjust R code as needed for analysis if using different covariates or outcomes (Note: we included insurance information as a covariate which is not OMOP CDM)
- * Additional details included in procedure_delay.r
+ * Additional details included in surgical_delay.r or screening_delay.r